enzoturano/epic-bot/README.md

 # epic-bot
 This is my first Discord Bot creation.
-Its purpose is to manage a community of an UO Shard called Epic!
+Its purpose is to manage a community of an Ultima Online Shard called Epic!
 Shard.